MikeKovarik/exifr/README.md

 *In browser it's usually better to read just larger chunk in hope that it contains the whole EXIF (and not just the begining) instead of loading mutliple subsequent chunks.
 Whereas in Node.js it's prefferable to read as little data as possible and `fs.read()` does not cause slowdowns.*

-#### `options.chunkSize` `number` default `65536` Bytes
+#### `options.chunkSize` `number` default `65536` Bytes (64 KB)

-Size of subsequent chunks that may be read after first chunk
+Size of subsequent chunks that may be read after first chunk.

 #### `options.chunkLimit` `number` default `5`

-Maximum ammount of subsequent chunks allowed to read in chunk mode.
+Max amount of subsequent chunks allowed to read in which exifr searches for segments and blocks.

+This failsafe prevents from reading the whole file if it does not contain all of the segments or blocks requested in `options`.

+This limit is bypassed when Multi-segment segments are if `options.multiSegment` allows reading all of them.

-*If the exif isn't found within N chunks (5\*65536 = 640kb) it probably isn't in the file and it's not worth reading anymore.*
+*If the exif isn't found within N chunks (64\*5 = 320KB) it probably isn't in the file and it's not worth reading anymore.*

 ## Modular distributions